How to Plan the Perfect Webinar

 Webinar Production Guide Part 2: What makes a good webinar

 In part two of this webinar production guide we’re going to cover the content and promotion aspects of producing a webinar.
+If you need some help planning your webinar or improving the production, have a look at our webinar production services.
+If you’d like to really give your webinar the polished professional look you can book one of our webinar studios.

 To be clear, we define a webinar as an information-sharing exercise, usually using PowerPoint slides with live video of the presenters.
 Firstly, they’ll usually make use of a webinar platform like Zoom or WebEx and include some kind of audience interaction – usually through Q&A and polling.
 Secondly, they’re often used as a lead-generation exercise and require attendees to register to access the content.